ptomulik/ldap-schema-uniquelyidentified/README.md

 INSTALLATION
 ============

-The files to install are located within **schema** directory.
-The **uniquelyidentified.schema** may be used for traditionally configured servers.
+The files to install are located in the **schema** directory.
+The **schema/uniquelyidentified.schema** may be used for traditionally configured servers.
 Follow standard instructions for your directory server.
-For OpenLDAP with new-style config (olcXxx) use **uniquelyidentified.ldif** as follows:
+For OpenLDAP with new-style config (olcXxx) use **schema/uniquelyidentified.ldif** as
+follows:

-`ldapadd -Y EXTERNAL -H ldapi:/// < uniquelyidentified.ldif`
+`sudo ldapadd -Y EXTERNAL -H ldapi:/// < schema/uniquelyidentified.ldif`

 LICENSE
 =======